Mark Leiter Jr.: Chicago Cubs

 On January 13, 2023, Leiter was designated for assignment by Chicago after the signing of Eric Hosmer was made official.
-On January 19, Leiter cleared waivers and was sent outright to the Triple-A Iowa Cubs.
+On January 19, Leiter cleared waivers and was sent outright to the Triple–A Iowa Cubs.
 However, four days later, Leiter rejected the outright assignment and elected free agency.
 On February 2, Leiter re-signed with the Cubs on a minor league contract.
+On March 30, the Cubs selected Leiter's contract, adding him to the major league roster.
+In 69 relief appearances, he logged a 3.50 ERA with 77 strikeouts and four saves across 64 1/3 innings pitched.

+Leiter made 39 appearances out of the bullpen for the Cubs in 2024, compiling a 2–4 record and 4.21 ERA with 53 strikeouts over 36 1/3 innings pitched.

+New York Yankees

+On July 30, 2024, the Cubs traded Leiter Jr. to the New York Yankees in exchange for infielder Ben Cowles and pitcher Jack Neely.

 Personal life

 His father, Mark Leiter, and uncle, Al Leiter, pitched in the major leagues.
-His cousin Jack Leiter was drafted by the Texas Rangers in 2021.
+His cousin, Jack Leiter, is currently a pitcher for the Texas Rangers.

 Leiter has been a resident of the Lanoka Harbor section of Lacey Township, New Jersey.